avaneev/biteopt/README.md

-Instead of iterating through different "starting guesses" to find optimum like in deterministic methods, this method requires optimization attempts (runs) with different random seeds.
-The stochastic nature of the method allows it to automatically "fall" into different competing minima with each run.
-If there are no competing minima in a function (or the true/global minimum is rogue and cannot be detected), this method in absolute majority of runs will return the same optimum.
+Instead of iterating through different "starting guesses" to find optimum like in deterministic methods, this method requires optimization attempts (retries) with different random seeds.
+The stochastic nature of the method allows it to automatically "fall" into different competing minima with each retry.
+If there are no competing minima in a function available (or the true/global minimum is rogue and cannot be detected), this method in absolute majority of retries returns the same optimum.

 BiteOpt uses self-optimization techniques making it objective function-agnostic.
-In its inner workings, BiteOpt uses objective function value's ranking, not the actual value.
+In its inner workings, BiteOpt uses objective function value's ranking, and not the actual value.
 BiteOpt is a multi-faceted example of a "probabilistic computing" system.

+Python wrapper is available [here](https://github.com/dietmarwo/fast-cma-es), via `pip install fcmaes` (requires GCC or MinGW).

 ## Comparison ##